 It might be a cold.
 It might be nerves.
 It might be, as it was on one occasion I still recall clearly, for no apparent reason at all.

 So what to do?

-First, even if you are healthy, plan have the right support.
-Ideally, I try to avoid dairy for a few hours before I speak, because that generates mucus (sorry, gross moment there).
+First, even if you are healthy, plan the the right support.
+Ideally, I try to avoid dairy for a few hours before I speak, because apparently that generates mucus (sorry, gross moment there).
 Black coffee, black tea, green tea – keep yourself milk-free.

 Second, if you have a cold, go in properly prepared.
 Generic cough sweets are all very well, but really, any sweet you can suck will do the basic job of lubricating your throat with saliva (sorry, they keep on coming).
 Obviously the branded ones have added menthol so forth which can clear your nose temporarily, but on the throat point, any one will do in a crisis.